 44group sessions, as well as 11 conversations clubs

 56active volunteers, some of whom have moved on to become Community Champions for Barnsley Council

 Support our work

-You can support our work with asylum seekers by making a donation or volunteering on our projects.
+You can support our work with people seeking asylum by making a donation or volunteering on our projects.

-If you work with asylum seeker in Barnsley, get in touch or find out more about our drop-in times below.
+If you work with a people seeking asylum in Barnsley, get in touch or find out more about our drop-in times below.